-When you’re short on time and need to get a family dinner on the table in a hurry, this sheet pan sausage and veggies is a life saver!
-Requiring only minimal prep, this one pan sausage and vegetable bake is ready to serve in just 30 minutes! {Dairy-free}
+When you’re short on time and need to get a family dinner on the table in a hurry, this easy sausage tray bake with sweet potato and broccoli is a life saver!
+Requiring only minimal prep, this sheet pan sausage and vegetable bake is ready to serve in just 30 minutes.
+Perfect for a busy weeknight! {Dairy-free & Gluten-free-friendly}

 Table of Contents